 The means test will apply to Tozo 4, effective 1 April 2021.
 The test will be set up to ensure self-employed professionals can continue their business.
 What this means: the amount of money readily available to you, so cash, the balance from bank and savings accounts, shares, options and obligations, will be counted.
-If you have over €46,520 in these types of funds, you will not be able to apply for Tozo 3.
+If you have over €46,520 in these types of funds, you will not be able to apply for Tozo 4.
 Other assets, such as your private and business premises, protected pension sums, machinery, and supplies that you need to continue to practice your profession and keep your business viable, will not be counted in this means test.

 Exploring the labour market

 TVL: Reimbursement Fixed Costs SMEs continued

 Are you a self-employed professional or do you run an SME with no more than 250 employees, and does your business suffer more than 30% per 3 months due to the corona crisis?
 Then you can apply for the continued Reimbursement Fixed Costs SMEs scheme, or TVL.
-You can apply for TVL for a period of 3 months at a time, until 1 June 2021.
+You can apply for TVL for a period of 3 months at a time.
 To be eligible, you need to meet a set of conditions.
 This set of conditions has been revised since the first instalment of TVL, and may be revised every 3-month period.